Skip to main content

 The chat app for loomcycle.

-There is no LoomBoard backend.
-The runtime owns auth, persistence, tools, and the agent loop.
-LoomBoard drives one conversation and talks to loomcycle over its /v1/* HTTP + SSE wire.
+No LoomBoard backend.
+The runtime owns auth, persistence, tools, memory, and the agent loop.
+LoomBoard drives one conversation and speaks loomcycle's /v1/* HTTP + SSE wire.

 macOS